onja-org/w2_css_animation_followup/README.md

 ![Monster in a Box Animation](assets/monster_in_a_box.gif)

 Welcome to your first **build-from-scratch** animation project!
-Today you're going to bring something truly unique to life - a mysterious creature peering through a crack in a box.
+Today you're going to bring something strange to life - a mysterious creature peering through a crack in a box.

 This isn't just about animations though.
 You'll be practicing the complete web development workflow: planning your structure, writing HTML from scratch, styling with CSS, and then adding the magic of animation.